 On-Campus Nursing Program (Traditional BSN to RN)

 The Bachelor of Science in Nursing (BSN) degree can be earned in 18 months following the completion of lower division coursework.
 This face-to-face program is offered at our Independence, Missouri campus.
 Students benefit from smaller class sizes, knowledgeable and caring instructors, valuable classroom, lab and simulation experiences, as well as a variety of specialized clinical rotations in the local Kansas City area.

-Graceland is one of the few colleges with online nursing programs that offer a Bachelor of Science in Nursing (BSN) degree, RN to BSN to MSN and Post-master's Doctor of Nursing Practice degrees.
+Graceland is one of the few colleges with online nursing programs that offer a Bachelor of Science in Nursing (BSN) degree, RN to BSN to MSN degree and Post-master's Doctor of Nursing Practice degree.
 With the demands of work and home in mind, we developed our online nursing degrees to be flexible for working professionals.
 Our online delivery methods make classes both comprehensive and convenient.
 The MSN & APN Certificate programs include practicums performed in your own community (anywhere in the United States), as well as one focus session (two to three days) at our Independence, Missouri, campus.

 This program facilitates RNs in earning their BSN.
 Faculty and fellow students form an innovative support structure, assisting you from the day you apply through graduation.